 Please mark, date, sign and return this proxy promptly in the enclosed envelope.
 When shares are held by joint tenants, both should sign.
 When signing as attorney, as executor, administrator, trustee or guardian, please give full title as such.
 If a corporation, please sign in full corporate name by President or other authorized officer.
+If a partnership, please sign in partnership name by authorized person.

+DATED:

+(Signature of Stockho older(s))

+(Drint Nama(a) Hara)

+(Print Name(s) Here)

+C DIEACE C HECK IE VOU A DE DI ANNING TO

-If a partnership, please sign in partnership name by authorized person corporate name by Freshdent of other authorized officer.
-If a pe DATED: (Signature of Stockholder(s)) (Print Name(s) Here) □ PLEASE CHECK IF YOU ARE PLANNING TO ATTEND THE ANNUAL MEETING.
-TO BE HELD ON MAY 19, 2011.
-OUR PROXY STATE LITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING MENT AND 2010 ANNUAL REPORT TO STOCKHOLDERS ARE ILL NEED THE 12 DIGIT CONTROL NUMBER LISTED ON YOUR D VIEW THE MATERIALS ONLINE.
+£ PLEASE CHECK IF YOU ARE PLANNING TO ATTEND THE ANNUAL MEETING.

+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING TO BE HELD ON DECEMBER 13, 2012.
+OUR PROXY STATEMENT AND 2011 ANNUAL REPORT TO STOCKHOLDERS ARE AVAILABLE AT WWW.PROXYVOTE.COM.
+YOU WILL NEED THE 12 DIGIT CONTROL NUMBER LISTED ON YOUR PROXY CARD IN ORDER TO ACCESS THE SITE AND VIEW THE MATERIALS ONLINE.